opendatacube/datacube-ows/docs/installation.rst

     $ docker-compose up

-Conncting to DB via docker
+Update_range via docker
 --------------------------

-Connect to the running docker to initialise DB:
+Connect to the running docker to initialise DB, the update_range file is only available from ``/env/lib/python3.6/site-packages/datacube_ows`` please use ``datacube-ows-update``:

 .. code-block:: console